HL7/US-Core/input/includes/note-to-balloters.md

   - For the USCDI Provenance Author and Author Role data elements, we detailed the individual US Core Profile elements representing these provenance data elements in a table on the [Basic Provenance] page.

   - Other USCDI changes:
-     - Added National Healthcare Safety Network (NHSN) [Healthcare Facility Patient Care Location (HSLOC)] location type codes to the [US Core Location Profile](StructureDefinition-us-core-location.html) `Location.type` binding.
+     - To support the addition of Added National Healthcare Safety Network (NHSN) [Healthcare Facility Patient Care Location (HSLOC)] as an applicable standard to the USCDI Encounter Location data element, we updated the [US Core Location Profile](StructureDefinition-us-core-location.html) `Location.type` binding to [US Core Location Type](ValueSet-us-core-location-type.html) combining the HSLOC and FHIR ServiceDeliveryLocationRoleType codes.

 </div><!-- note-to-balloters -->